fernandOlle/r3f-Portfolio/README.md

-# Portifolio project in r3f
+# Portfolio project in r3f

 ## to initiate the project run `npm install`